SilasRobitschko/SWNeural/Readme.md

 ```bash
 python3 train/learn.py
 ```
+**Note:** The data included in this repository is a small subset (200 of 2200 runs) for quick testing.
+The complete training dataset is available on [Zenodo](https://zenodo.org/records/15777202).
+To use the full dataset, download it and update the `run_dir` variable in `learn.py` to point to the new data directory.

-**Note:** Training can be resource-intensive.
+Training can be resource-intensive, especially when using the complete dataset.
 For multi-process data loading, it may be necessary to increase the system's limit for open file descriptors (e.g., `ulimit -n 4096` on Linux/macOS).

 The network architecture can be found in `train/model.py` whereas the logic to generate the training dataset is located in `train/dataset.py`.

 ### Further Information

-The reference data in `simdata/cluster_03_12_24` was generated with Grand Canonical Monte Carlo simulations using the [MBD](https://gitlab.uni-bayreuth.de/bt306964/mbd) software package.
+The reference data in `simdata/selected_runs` was generated with Grand Canonical Monte Carlo simulations using the [MBD](https://gitlab.uni-bayreuth.de/bt306964/mbd) software package.

 The folder `train/mbd` and the script `train/runanalyzer.py` are used to process the reference data.